2024 Levitt National Tour

 About the Tour

 Reflecting the Foundation’s mission to build community through music, the Levitt National Tour is a collaborative programming effort that celebrates the collective impact of Levitt venues in communities across the country and showcases artists that reflect the diversity of our country.
-GRAMMY-winning band La Santa Cecilia were this year’s Levitt National Tour headliner.
-A Los Angeles treasure, they stopped at five Levitt venues throughout the country with their high-energy blend of cumbia, rock, bolero, bossa nova, jazz, tango, and ranchera.
+GRAMMY-nominated duo The War and Treaty are this year’s Levitt National Tour headliner.
+The group’s exhilarating blend of blues, gospel, soul, bluegrass, and country is sure to be a season standout as they stop at five Levitt venues throughout the country.

-Other Levitt National Tour artists have included the electric blend of pop, soul, and rock and roll from The New Respects (2022), Flor De Toloache (2019) with their dynamic blend of traditional mariachi with elements of jazz, salsa and pop music; Southern rocker Paul Thorn and gospel legends Blind Boys of Alabama (2018); Gulf Coast soul sensation The Suffers (2017); genre-bending violin duo Black Violin (2015) and the world music fusion of Playing For Change (2014).
+Other Levitt National Tour artists have included La Santa Cecilia (2023) with a passionate, high-energy blend of cumbia, rock, bolero, and bossa nova; the electric blend of pop, soul, and rock and roll from The New Respects (2022); Flor De Toloache (2019) with their dynamic blend of traditional mariachi with elements of jazz, salsa, and pop music; Southern rocker Paul Thorn and gospel legends Blind Boys of Alabama (2018); Gulf Coast soul sensation The Suffers (2017); genre-bending violin duo Black Violin (2015); and the world music fusion of Playing For Change (2014).

 Tour Artists